Question of the Week

 Front Desk Volunteer

 HSP needs friendly, enthusiastic volunteers to work with our Front Desk staff during public hours (Tuesday and Thursday 12:30-5:30, Wednesday 12:30-8:30, and Friday 10:00-5:30).
 These volunteers will greet researchers and groups and assist them with lockers, the orientation video, registering, and collecting admission - generally making their time here pleasant and efficient.
-Volunteers also will greet business visitors.
-If you enjoy meeting people and putting them at ease, contact Amanda Dean at 215-732-6200 x221 or firstname.lastname@example.org.
+These volunteers will also greet business visitors.
+Additional opportunities during non-public hours are also available to assist with a variety of Visitor Services tasks.
+If you enjoy meeting people and putting them at ease or if you would like to assist with Visitor Services in general, contact Amanda Dean at 215-732-6200 x221 or email@example.com.

 Reference Desk Volunteer